elgalu/docker-selenium/docs/hub_and_nodes.md

 ![docker-selenium-chrome-node](../images/chrome_grid_console.png)

 ### Firefox
+**NOT WORKING** due to a bug, please wait for the next release at 2016-06-24

 Port numbers are completely arbitrary, VNC port will be `5940` and Selenium node port will be `25550` in this example.

     docker run -d --name=node_ff -e GRID=false -e CHROME=false -e FIREFOX=true \